-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8 by setting Long CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+The Long CW Punctured Supported subfield is set to 1 if dot11EDMGLongCWPuncturedImplemented is true, and is set to 0 otherwise.
+The subfield indicates support for transmission and reception of LDPC code with long codeword length equal to 1248 bits and code rate 7/8.
 The encoding procedure for long codeword length equal to 1248 bits is defined in 29.5.9.4.

-A STA indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8 by setting Long CW Superimposed Supported Bit subfield to 1, otherwise this subfield is set to 0.
+The Long CW Superimposed Supported subfield is set to 1 if dot11EDMGLongCWSuperimposedImplemented is true, and is set to 0 otherwise.
+The subfield indicates support for transmission and reception of LDPC code with long codeword length equal to 1344 bits and code rate 7/8.
 The encoding procedure for long codeword length equal to 1344 bits is defined in 29.5.9.4.
 This field is reserved if the Long CW Punctured Supported subfield is 0.

-The SC Maximum Number of SU-MIMO Spatial Streams Supported subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG SC modulation class that the STA can demodulate.
-The value of this subfield is in the range 1 to 8, with the value being equal to the bit representation plus 1.
+The SC Maximum Number of SU-MIMO Spatial Streams Supported subfield is set to dot11EDMGSCMaxSUSpatialStreams minus 1.
+The subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG SC modulation class that the STA can demodulate.
+The value of dot11EDMGSCMaxSUSpatialStreams is in the range 1 to 8, with the value being equal to the subfield representation plus 1.

-The OFDM Maximum Number of SU-MIMO Spatial Streams Supported subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG OFDM modulation class that the STA can demodulate.
-The value of this subfield is in the range 1 to 8, with the value being equal to the bit representation plus 1.
+The OFDM Maximum Number of SU-MIMO Spatial Streams Supported subfield is set to dot11EDMGOFDMMaxSUSpatialStreams minus 1.
+The subfield indicates the maximum number of SU-MIMO spatial streams for the EDMG OFDM modulation class that the STA can demodulate.
+The value of dot11EDMGOFDMMaxSUSpatialStreams is in the range 1 to 8, with the value being equal to the subfield representation plus 1.

-The NUC TX Supported subfield is set to 1 to indicate that the STA supports transmission of PPDUs using non-uniform constellation.
-Otherwise, this subfield is set to 0.
+The NUC TX Supported subfield is set to 1 if dot11EDMGNUCTXImplemented is true, and is set to 0 otherwise.
+This subfield indicates that the STA supports transmission of PPDUs using non-uniform constellation.

-The NUC RX Supported subfield is set to 1 to indicate that the STA support reception of PPDUs using non-uniform constellation.
+The NUC RX Supported subfield is set to 1if dot11EDMGNUCRXImplemented is true, and is set to 0 otherwise.
+This subfield indicates that the STA support reception of PPDUs using non-uniform constellation.
 Otherwise, this subfield is set to 0.

-The π/2-8-PSK Supported subfield is set to 1 to indicate that the STA supports SC MCS 12 and SC MCS 13 using 8-PSK modulation.
-Otherwise, this subfield is set to 0.
+The π/2-8-PSK Supported subfield is set to 1 if dot11EDMG8PSKImplemented is true, and is set to 0 otherwise.
+The subfield indicates that the STA supports SC MCS 12 and SC MCS 13 using 8-PSK modulation.

-The value of the Number of Concurrent RF Chains subfield plus one indicates the maximum number of concurrent transmit or receive chains of the STA.
+The Number of Concurrent RF Chains subfield is set to dot11EDMGNumConcurrentRFChains minus 1.
+The value of the subfield plus one indicates the maximum number of concurrent transmit or receive chains of the STA.
 The value of this subfield ranges from 0 to 7.
 The value of this field is less than or equal to the value of the Number of DMG Antennas subfield in the Antenna Polarization Capability field.

-The STBC Supported subfield is set to 1 to indicate that the STA supports single stream STBC reception.
+The STBC Supported subfield is set to dot11EDMGSTBCImplemented.
+It is set to 1 to indicate that the STA supports single stream STBC reception.
 It is set to 2 to indicate that the STA supports one or more spatial stream STBC reception; in this case, the maximum number of spatial streams which can be decoded is limited by the minimum of four and the value of the SC Maximum Number of SU-MIMO Spatial Streams Supported subfield for an EDMG SC PPDU and the value of the OFDM Maximum Number of SU-MIMO Spatial Streams Supported subfield for an EDMG OFDM PPDU.
 This field set to 0 to indicate that the STA does not support STBC.
 Value 3 is reserved.

-The EDMG A-PPDU subfield is set to 1 to indicate that the STA supports EDMG A-PPDU as described in 10.15.
-Otherwise, it is set to 0.
+The EDMG A-PPDU subfield is set to 1 if dot11EDMGAPPDUImplemented is true, and is set to 0 otherwise.
+The subfield indicates that the STA supports EDMG A-PPDU as described in 10.15.